FAQs

 Q. Are there any amenities for infants??

-A. For those with children, please stop by the Family Care Pavilion presented by University Health System which located in The Backyard.
+A. For those with children, please stop by the Family Care Pavilion which is located in The Backyard.
 It’s a climate controlled venue that offers diaper changing stations, a place for mothers to nurse privately and for little ones to play.
-The Family Care Pavilion presented by University Health System is a place of respite for babies, and toddlers.
+The Family Care Pavilion is a place of respite for babies, and toddlers.

 Q. If I need to leave, can I return?